Missouri State University

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Establishes staff performance standards for revenue producing units based on the stations’ past performance and on national normative data for similar stations.
+foundations, and major donors, ensures the radio and television stations implement an effective membership plan, personally solicits major gifts, writes grant applications for external funds, and establishes staff performance standards for revenue producing units based on the stations’ past performance and on national normative data for similar stations.

-12. Promotes a positive image of the University through participating in community and professional organizations, representing the University at professional meetings and on community committees, and establishing and maintaining credible relations with local and area news media.
+12. Promotes a positive image of the University through participation in community and professional organizations, representing the University at professional meetings and on community committees, and establishing and maintaining credible relations with local and area news media.

 SUPERVISION